Lorenzo Serra Ferrer: AEK Athens

-Serra Ferrer joined AEK Athens F.C. from Greece in the summer of 2006.
-In his first season he led the capital club to the second place in the domestic league, as the team also achieved their first Champions League wins against Lille OSC and A.C.
-Milan, being eventually ousted in the group phase.
+Serra Ferrer joined AEK Athens from Greece in the summer of 2006.
+In his first season he led the capital club to the second place in the domestic league, as the team also achieved their first Champions League wins against Lille and AC Milan, being eventually ousted in the group phase.

 In late May 2007, Serra Ferrer signed a four-year extension to his contract, which was to expire at the end of 2007–08.
-On 13 August, as AEK was drawn against Sevilla FC in the Champions League third qualifying round, he stated: "The tie (vs Sevilla) will be intensely emotional for me", adding "I will return to a city I love very dearly."
+On 13 August, as AEK was drawn against Sevilla in the Champions League third qualifying round, he stated: "The tie (vs Sevilla) will be intensely emotional for me", adding "I will return to a city I love very dearly."
 The Spaniards eventually won 6–1 on aggregate.

-On 12 February 2008, Serra Ferrer was fired by AEK after an early exit in the Greek Cup, and a poor league run that saw the side drop from first to third in the space of a week.
+On 12 February 2008, Serra Ferrer was fired after an early exit in the Greek Cup, and a poor league run that saw the side drop from first to third in the space of a week.